VaibhavEkambaram/birdsNZ_SQL/README.md

 What things you need to install the software and how to install them:

 ```
-Corona Labs account - A Corona Labs account will be needed in order to use the Corona SDK.
-One can create an account at https://developer.coronalabs.com/user/login.
+* Corona Labs account - A Corona Labs account will be needed in order to use the Corona SDK.
+One can create an account at

-Java Development Kit - In order to compile the application as an Android .apk package, the Java Development Kit is required.
-This can be found here https://www.oracle.com/java/technologies/jdk8-downloads.html.
+* Java Development Kit - In order to compile the application as an Android .apk package, the Java Development Kit is required.
+* (Optional) macOS development environment - This is required in order to compile the application for use on an iOS device.
 ```